 While you hold active non-practising status, you are not permitted to practise law or give legal advice.
-To apply, you must submit a Certification to Confirm Exemption from Professional Liability Indemnity Coverage (Form 7-2).
+To apply, you must submit a Non-Practising application online through the Lawyer Portal.

 To resume practice, you must submit an application for reinstatement and pay the prorated indemnity fees (Fee Schedule), but you are not required to pay the reinstatement fee.

 If you are not practising but want to provide volunteer legal services through an Approved Legal Services Provider (ALSP), you may opt for ‘active, pro bono’ status.

 The required membership fee is equivalent to the inactive fee (Fee Schedule).
 You are not required to pay for indemnity coverage.

 To apply for active, pro bono status, submit an Active Pro Bono Application through the Lawyer Portal.